bertil291utn/restaurant-page/README.md

 ## Getting Started

-In order to start with this project you need the next:
+In order to start this project, you will need:

 1. Get a copy of this project [this repository :blue_book:](https://github.com/bertil291utn/restaurant-page.git)